2020-2023

 - A one-time total bonus of $500 will be paid (in four equal installments of $125) over the last four (4) months of employment.

-- The bargaining unit member may revoke his/her election to retire in the case of death or total disability of the spouse, or for a major life change as deemed appropriate by the Board.
-A bargaining unit member who revokes his/her election to retire must repay to the Board all monies paid as an incentive.
+- The bargaining unit member may revoke their election to retire in the case of death or total disability of the spouse, or for a major life change as deemed appropriate by the Board.
+A bargaining unit member who revokes their election to retire must repay to the Board all monies paid as an incentive.

-- A retiring person who is at least 55 years of age and who has at least five (5) years of service in Unit 5 may elect to remain covered under the Unit 5 health insurance program at the amount presently offered to current bargaining members.
+- A retiring person who is at least 55 years of age and who has at least five (5) years of District service may elect to remain covered under the District health insurance program at the amount presently offered to current bargaining unit members.
 The retiree is responsible for payment of the premium.
-The premium is payable in quarterly installments no later than the tenth day (10th) of (January, April, July, October) to the District Office.
+The premium is payable in quarterly installments no later than the tenth day (10th) of (January, April, July, October) to the District.

 10.10 Longevity

-Each bargaining unit member is entitled to a longevity increment beginning with the fifth year of service in Unit 5 as follows:
+Each bargaining unit member is entitled to a longevity increment beginning with the fifth year of service in the District as follows:

 - $250 per year beginning with the fifth year of service